Antoine-92/Evently/README.md

    cd backend
    ```

-2. replace placeholders with your database credentials into `config.ts` file:
+2. replace placeholders with your database credentials into `config.ts` and into `.env` file:
    ```plaintext
     user: process.env.DB_USER || 'your_database_user',
     host: process.env.DB_HOST || 'your_database_host',